By Fabien Gaussorgues

 You might need a prototype that is close to the final version of the product, in order to run testing (including usability testing) and validate the design before going into production.

-The usual process goes as follows.
-(The steps are often overlapping, but for clarity let’s break them down one by one.)
+When making prototypes in China, the usual process goes as follows.
+(The 5 steps are often overlapping, but for clarity let’s break them down one by one.)

 We are talking CAD drawings, PCBA schematics, and so on.
 Do this yourself (or through a design firm working for you), so that you own all the blueprints from the start.
 Don’t make the mistake of having a Chinese manufacturer do it, as they will certainly consider that they own all intellectual property rights.

-The parts need to be purchased and/of fabricated before a prototype can be assembled.
+The parts need to be purchased and/or fabricated before a prototype can be assembled.

 This is when someone has to start working on sourcing.
 Depending on the complexity of the prototype, it might take some time.
 It will confirm whether cost targets are achievable and will uncover some of the technical difficulties (what parts, if any, are hard to find in China).